City-of-Helsinki/signum-savotta/etl_component/README.md

     `"]
     C --> D[Get the current Sierra database time with its configured timezone] D --> E@{ shape: diamond, label: "Sync configuration is SYNC_FULL or SYNC_CHANGES?" }
-    E -- SYNC_FULL --> F[Load Sierra items that have larger record_id than that passed in sync job parameters] E -- SYNC_CHANGES --> G[Load Sierra items that have have changed since the timestamp  passed in sync job parameters] F --> H[Convert the database query into Pandas dataframe and convert it to TSV] G --> H
+    E -- SYNC_FULL --> F[Load Sierra items that have larger item_record_id than that passed in sync job parameters] E -- SYNC_CHANGES --> G[Load Sierra items that have have changed since the timestamp  passed in sync job parameters] F --> H[Convert the database query into Pandas dataframe and convert it to TSV] G --> H